CompCogNeuro/CompCogNeuro.github.io/index.md

 The simulation exercises that go with the book are available under this same organization in github, in the `sims` repository: [https://github.com/CompCogNeuro/sims](https://github.com/CompCogNeuro/sims)

-If you want more background information and to see the underlying code, the simulations are implemented with the Go / Python version of *emergent*: [https://github.com/emer/emergent](https://github.com/emer/emergent)
+If you want more background information and to see the underlying code, the simulations are implemented with the Go / Python version of the *emergent* framework / toolkit: [https://github.com/emer/emergent](https://github.com/emer/emergent)

 # Lecture Videos